mustafgithu/DSA-210-project/README.md

      * https://www.kaggle.com/datasets/hanif13/global-firepower-2023
      * https://www.kaggle.com/datasets/chayanonc/military-strength-by-country-2024

-*(Note: Fragile States Index was initially considered but excluded from the final analysis to focus on Hard vs. Soft power dynamics.)*

 # Main Hypotheses
 H1 : There is a relation between **GDP** of a country and number of mentions of country by other countries.